sbhjt-gr/inferra/README.md

 ## License

-This project is distributed under the Apache License 2.0 License.
+This project is distributed under the AGPL-3.0 License.
 Please read it [here](https://github.com/sbhjt-gr/inferra/blob/main/LICENSE).
 Any modifications must adhere to the rules of this LICENSE.

 ## Contributing